Publications:

 Approximation Algorithms (for NP-hard scheduling, graph, geometry problems)

 A Constant Factor Approximation Algorithm for Fault-Tolerant k-Median.
 Mohammadtaghi Hajiaghayi, Wei Hu, Jian Li, Shi Li, Barna Saha.
-In the ACM-SIAM Symposium on Discrete Algorithms (SODA 2014), Portland, Oregon, USA [ArXiv]
+In the ACM-SIAM Symposium on Discrete Algorithms (SODA 2014).
+Journal version in ACM Transactions on Algorithms.
+[ArXiv]

 Matroid and Knapsack Center Problems.
 Danny Z. Chen, Jian Li, Hongyu Liang, and Haitao Wang.
-In The 16th Conference on Integer Programming and Combinatorial Optimization (IPCO 2013), Chile, 2013 [Paper] [Full version in ArXiv; Journal version accepted in Algorithmica, 2015.
+In The 16th Conference on Integer Programming and Combinatorial Optimization (IPCO 2013), Chile, 2013 [Paper] [Full version in ArXiv]; Journal version in Algorithmica, 2015.

 We consider two generalizations to the classic k-center problem.
 We require that the opened centers satisfy a given matroid constraint or a knapsack constraint.